Maidd/Maidd/README.md

 - and possibly much more in the future?!

 I usually prefer working with Rust, C#, TypeScript and Go.
-Currently enrolled in University for Computer Science.
+Currently suffering in university for a degree in Computer Science.

 [Icon by @potato09101 on Twitter](https://twitter.com/potato09101/status/1730974168924254358)